 Retention and disposal of personal information

-GESB is required to keep personal information we hold about you for a period of time after you cease to be a member of any scheme administered by GESB.
-Once this period has expired, GESB will make the necessary arrangements to destroy it securely.
+We are required by law to keep personal information we hold about you for a period of time after you cease to be a member of any scheme administered by us.
+Once this period has expired, we will make the necessary arrangements to destroy it securely.

-GESB's website and Member Online uses persistent cookies, which remain on your equipment until you erase them or they expire.
+Our website and Member Online use persistent cookies, which remain on your equipment until you erase them or they expire.
 They enable us to remember you on subsequent visits and enhance your experience of the services or functions offered.
 They cannot be used to access your accounts or personal details.
 You can modify your personal computer settings at any time to prevent cookies from being stored.